Derby - West Kimberley

 Derby - West Kimberley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.1%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.1%).
+The area has university qualification rates of 16.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 11.1%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.1%).
 Vocational credentials are prevalent, with 32.5% of residents aged 15+ holding them, including advanced diplomas (6.3%) and certificates (26.2%).
-Educational participation is high, with 36.3% of residents currently enrolled in formal education, including 19.2% in primary, 9.6% in secondary, and 1.8% in tertiary education.
+Educational participation is high at 36.3%, comprising 19.2% in primary education, 9.6% in secondary education, and 1.8% pursuing tertiary education.

 Educational participation is notably high, with 36.3% of residents currently enrolled in formal education.
 This includes 19.2% in primary education, 9.6% in secondary education, and 1.8% pursuing tertiary education.